 Christina received her Bachelor of Science Degree from the State University of New York at Albany and her Master’s Degree Cum Laude from Springfield College in Massachusetts.

 Christina started her work with Samaritan Counseling Center in 2000, where her clinical focus has been working with individuals and couples.
 Christina is licensed in clinical social work both in New York and Arizona.
 She is also licensed in Mental Health counseling, is a Marriage and Family Therapist, an advanced bereavement facilitator and a certified grief counselor, and continues to work as a disaster mental health critical responder with the NYS Department of Health and the NYS Office of Mental Health.
-She is also trained in Gottman Couple Therapy.
-Christina is also certified in gerontology and health care social work with NASW.
+She is trained in Gottman and Imago Couple Therapy training.
+Christina is certified in gerontology and health care social work with NASW.
 She also holds a certificate as a QSCW, DCSW, ACSW with NASW and has provided PASRR evaluations for institutional long term care facilities in New York State.

 Christina’s professional memberships include clinical membership with the American Association of Marriage and Family Therapy (AAMFT), the Association of Death Education and Counseling, (ADEC) the National Association of Social Workers, (NASW) and the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 Christina is also an approved clinical supervisor with AAMFT.